RuchaKokate/Power-BI-Ecommerce-analysis/README.md

-# Madhav Ecommerce Sales report
+# Project Madhav Ecommerce Sales report

-## Problem Description
+## Description
-This project will give you idea about madhavs ecommerce sales
+This Power BI dashboard offers a comprehensive analysis of e-commerce sales data, providing insights into sales performance, profit trends, product profitability, customer behavior, and regional variations.
+Key metrics include total sales, profit, quantity, AOV, profit by month, city, sub-category, payment mode, and state.
+This dashboard can be used to identify trends, optimize marketing strategies, and inform business decisions.